forflo/h5tk/README.md

 			}
 		})

-The above code emits a valid html5 page and could be used as cgi script for dynamic webcontent.
+The code above emits a valid html5 page and _could_ be used as cgi script for dynamic webcontent.